Periodic paths on the pentagon

 Samuel Lelievre and I are studying periodic trajectories on the regular pentagon.
 In the course of our investigations, we created a program (in Sage, using CoCalc) that draws pictures of these trajectories.
 They are so beautiful!
 So I decided to make them into jewelry and give them away for free -- to students, faculty and staff at my College, and at conferences and talks, to help people understand and appreciate my research specifically, and the beauty of mathematics in general.

 helping to spread the word that math is beautiful

 There are countably infinitely many periodic paths on the regular pentagon.
 Here are the first 500 or so.

+How did I make them?
+In Swarthmore College's MakerSpace, on the laser cutter.
 Below is a video of the laser cutter engraving a trajectory.
 At the beginning, it seems "random," and then order emerges from chaos.
 The laser is drawing the lines in the same order as the path that a billiard ball would take in the pentagon, if it were shot in the direction of one of the lines on this pentagon.
 Video has sound (background noise of laser cutter and fan).